jugurthab/Linux_kernel_debug/readme.md

-# linux-tools
+# Linux_kernel_debug

-**linux-tools** is a software based support for the internship report entitled "Debugging Linux Kernel" .
-It gathers all developed Open Source software and code examples (used for illustrations).
+**Linux_kernel_debug** is a collection of debugging mechanisms experimented during the internship "Debugging Linux Kernel" at SMILE OpenSource.

 # Repository organization
 Broken down into Two different folders :